Group-10-SEM/group10sem/README.md

 this is a read me file
 This is more read me text
-testing the workflow esit so i can login
+testing the workflow esit so i can login\
+editing this so i can login